Sidhantpandey/Tracking-Application/README.md

-# Google Maps-Based Tracking Application
+# Google Maps-Based Tracking Application And Real Time Notification Alerts

 ## Description
 This is a real-time tracking application built using Google Maps API and Node.js.
 The application enables users to track locations with real-time updates, display markers on the map, and receive notifications when a user enters a specific radius.